botesi/bottok/README.md

   -m, --minimal             Hide ASCII art header
-  -d, --detach              Output mode for background processes -x, --limit <int>         By the time the accumulation limit is reached -z, --min-limit <int>     If it does not accumulate x amount in 60 minutes it stops -f, --max-time <int>      Sets a maximum time limit in hours before stops -a, --available-tasks     Returns the currently available tasks -g, --session-status      Returns the session status -i, --init-accums         Set a initial accumulation value (default: 0) -e, --verbose             Display detailed processing information in logs -R, --retry-timeout       Waiting trying again timeout in minutes (default: 1) -H, --c-hearts-qty <int>  Set the number of hearts to send to the comment (25, 50 or 100) -T, --c-text-filter <str> Filter comments by comment text -U, --c-user-filter <str> Filter comments by comment author
+  -d, --detach              Output mode for background processes -x, --limit <int>         By the time the accumulation limit is reached -z, --min-limit <int>     If it does not accumulate x amount in 20 minutes it stops -f, --max-time <int>      Sets a maximum time limit in hours before stops -a, --available-tasks     Returns the currently available tasks -g, --session-status      Returns the session status -i, --init-accums         Set a initial accumulation value (default: 0) -e, --verbose             Display detailed processing information in logs -R, --retry-timeout       Waiting trying again timeout in minutes (default: 1) -H, --c-hearts-qty <int>  Set the number of hearts to send to the comment (1000, 5000 or 10000) -T, --c-text-filter <str> Filter Follow by Follow text -U, --c-user-filter <str> Filter Follow by Follow author
 ```

 ## Advanced